There is a saying that we die twice:

 WHEN YOU CALL MY NAME

-When You Call My Name is a collaborative project honouring civilians who were brought from Southeast Asia, Pacific Islands, and across Australia and New Zealand as ‘Japanese enemy aliens’ to be interned in Australia and New Zealand during WWII, and died during internment.
+When You Call My Name is a collaborative project honouring civilians who were brought from Southeast Asia, Pacific Islands, and across Australia and Aotearoa New Zealand as ‘Japanese enemy aliens’ to be interned in Australia and Aotearoa New Zealand during WWII, and died during internment.

 They include 26 people from Taiwan and one from Korea who were included with the Japanese because Taiwan and the Korean Peninsula were under the rule of Japan during the Pacific War.
-There are also 3 people from Thailand who were originally interned in New Zealand and died in a plane crash with Japanese internees on their way to be interned in Australia before being repatriated on an ill fated prisoner exchange.
+There are also 3 people from Thailand who were originally interned in New Zealand and died in a plane crash with Japanese internees on their way to be interned in Australia before being repatriated on a prisoner exchange.

-192 people are now buried in the Japanese Cemetery in Cowra, NSW, Australia; 11 people who died in a plane crash are buried at the Waikumete Cemetery in Auckland; and two who died on the voyage to Australia from the Dutch East Indies were buried at sea.
+192 people are now buried in the Japanese Cemetery in Wiradjuri Country Cowra, NSW, Australia; 11 people who died in a plane crash are buried at the Waikumete Cemetery in Tāmaki Makaurau Auckland; and two who died on the voyage to Australia from the Indonesia (the then Dutch East Indies) were buried at sea.

 The project gives every participant an information kit on a particular internee to ‘adopt’.
 The participant will be asked to respond to their learnings with a 2D artwork, or a photograph of a work, which includes the name of the internee.